 An attempt is made to perform native composition, but will fall back to a TransformChain as a last resort.
-See composes\with for a description of how the mode of composition is decided.
+See composes with for a description of how the mode of composition is decided.

-Parameterstransform (Transform) - Transform to be applied after self Returnstransform (Transform or TransformChain) - If the composition was native, a single new Transform will be returned.
+Returnstransform (Transform or TransformChain) - If the composition was native, a single new Transform will be returned.
 If not, a TransformChain is returned instead.